drduh/macOS-Security-and-Privacy-Guide/README.md

 Unencrypted network traffic is being actively monitored and possibly tampered with.
 Encrypted traffic still exposes [connection metadata](https://security.stackexchange.com/questions/142833/does-https-encrypt-metadata#142855) and could be used to infer behavior or specific actions.

-It is a good idea to use a VPN with outgoing network traffic (*not* **split tunnel**) together with a trustworthy provider. [drduh/Debian-Privacy-Server-Guide](https://github.com/drduh/Debian-Privacy-Server-Guide) is one of many available guides for setting up a personal VPN server.

 Don't just blindly sign up for a VPN service without understanding the full implications and how your traffic will be routed.
 If you don't understand how the VPN works or are not familiar with the software used, you are probably better off without it.

 When choosing a VPN service or setting up your own, be sure to research the protocols, key exchange algorithms, authentication mechanisms, and type of encryption being used.
 Some protocols, such as [PPTP](https://en.wikipedia.org/wiki/Point-to-Point_Tunneling_Protocol#Security), should be avoided in favor of [OpenVPN](https://en.wikipedia.org/wiki/OpenVPN) or Linux-based [Wireguard](https://www.wireguard.com/) [on a Linux VM](https://github.com/mrash/Wireguard-macOS-LinuxVM) or via a set of [cross platform tools](https://www.wireguard.com/xplatform/).